by Kyleen Davis, NP-FNP

 - Have your medication list ready.
 Your provider may need to know what medications you are currently taking or have taken in the recent past.
 This includes prescription medications, over-the counter medications, and all supplements.

 - Have a ruler handy.
 If you have one available, using a ruler during your visit can help us gauge the size of the lesion in question or approximate the area involved with a rash.

-- Prior to your telemedicine visit, upload any photos you have taken since the onset of your symptoms.
-Photos delineating the progression of rashes on subsequent days can be helpful, as well as any photos before and after treatments applied.
+- Prior to your telemedicine visit, it can be very helpful to share with us photos you have taken since the onset of your symptoms, especially those delineating the progression of rashes on subsequent days, as well as any showing before and after treatments applied.

 - Take a close up and a distant photo, if possible.
 Here are some photography tips for patients.

-To make an appointment, go to https://mskelseydscw.azova.com/ or call our office at (301) 652-8081.
+To make an appointment, call our office at (301) 652-8081.
 We are in this together and we are here to take care of you in the best way we can!